KiranJasvanee/OnlyPictures/README.md

         // Use 'index' to receive specific url from your collection.
 It's similar to indexPath.row in UITableView. let url = URL(string: self.pictures[index])

+        imageView.image = #imageLiteral(resourceName: "defaultProfilePicture")   // placeholder image
-        // Use any library to allocate your image from url to imageView.
-I've used SDWebImage here for downloading, assigning & caching. imageView.sd_setImage(with: url, placeholderImage: #imageLiteral(resourceName: "defaultProfilePicture"), options: .cacheMemoryOnly, completed: nil)
+        imageView.af_setImage(withURL: url!)                                     // Use any library to allocate your image from url to imageView.
+I've used SDWebImage here for downloading, assigning & caching.

     }
 }
 ```